nebrius/react-strapped/README.md

 ### Is it possible to reset bootstrap data?

-Yes!
+Yes.
 Add a `key` to the provider that will cause it to unmount and remount, which will reset the internal React context.

 ### Is React Strapped server side rendering friendly?